Joseph Carl Shaw: Thomas Taylor and Carlotta Hartness

 On October 29, 1977, Shaw, Roach, and Mahaffey spent the morning taking drugs and drinking alcohol.
 In the afternoon they decided to see if they could find a girl to rape.
-The three men drove to a baseball park northeast of Columbia where they saw a parked car occupied by Thomas Taylor and Carlotta Hartness.
+The three men drove to a baseball park northeast of Columbia where they saw a parked car occupied by 17-year-old Thomas Taylor and 14-year-old Carlotta Hartness.
 Shaw pulled up beside the parked car and Roach pointed a .22 caliber rifle through the car window at Taylor demanding money.
 Taylor gave the men his wallet while Shaw forced Hartness into the back seat of his car.
 Shaw then gave orders for Roach to kill Taylor.
 Roach then shot and killed Taylor, who was still sitting in his parked car.

 Hartness was taken to a dirt road a short distance away where she was raped repeatedly by each of the men.
-Hartness was shot in the head by Roach, and then shot again by Shaw, who fired into Hartness's head, killing her.
+Hartness was shot in the head by Roach and then shot again by Shaw, who fired into Hartness's head, killing her.
 The men left the scene, disposed of the rifle, and returned to the baseball park to confirm that Taylor was dead.
 Later that night, Shaw returned to the scene of Hartness's murder and mutilated her body.
 Both the bodies of Taylor and Hartness were discovered the following day.

 Trial

 Shaw, Roach, and Mahaffey were captured and arrested on November 3, 1977.
 Each of the three men were indicted for two counts of murder, two counts of conspiracy, rape, kidnapping, and armed robbery.
-The State elected to seek the death penalty for Shaw and Roach.
-As a result of plea negotiations, the State did not seek the death penalty against Mahaffey in exchange for his testimony against Shaw and Roach.
+The state elected to seek the death penalty for Shaw and Roach.
+As a result of plea negotiations, the state did not seek the death penalty against Mahaffey in exchange for his testimony against Shaw and Roach.

 On December 12, 1977, Shaw pleaded guilty to all charges.
 Roach pleaded guilty to two counts of murder, rape, kidnapping and armed robbery.
 On December 16, 1977, both men were sentenced to death.
-Shaw was sentenced to death for the murders of Taylor and Hartness, and received a life sentence for the murder of Swank.
-Mahaffey was sentenced to life in prison, and died in 2003.
+Shaw was sentenced to death for the murders of Taylor and Hartness and received a life sentence for the murder of Swank.
+Mahaffey was sentenced to life in prison.
 Williams was not involved in the murders of Taylor and Hartness, but he received a life sentence in a separate trial for his role in the murder of Swank.

 Execution

 Shaw was executed by electrocution on January 11, 1985, at the Central Correctional Institution in Columbia, South Carolina, at the age of 29.
 His last meal was pizza and tossed salad.
 In his final statement he thanked his family, religious counselors, and lawyers, and apologized to his victims' families.
 Roach was executed the following year, also by electrocution.
+Mahaffey, who was 16 years old when the crime occurred in 1977, died at the age of 41 on February 13, 2003.